devplayer0/fyp/report.md

 This is usually as simple as passing a list of items as command line arguments or strings on standard input and parsing the results from standard output.
 Often, an additional set of "hidden test cases" (inputs which the student can never obtain direct access to) is used to prevent hardcoding of answers [@online_judge].

 Aside from checking for hardcoded outputs, the quality of a submission is rarely tested.
+"Quality" in this context refers to aspects of the code beyond whether or not it produces correct results, such as maintainability or performance.
 While this is less important for some types of assignments (perhaps implementation of an algorithm in a high-level language), marks for topics like high-performance assembly programming are often given for specific instructions and optimisations used.

 In order to appropriately grade assignments in such topics, more in-depth analysis is required.
 Usually this comes in the form of a manual marking step.
-Here (in the case of an assembly language assignment), a grader might review a student's submission and identify specific issues, such as the use of extraneous CPU instructions or poor overall program structure.
+Here, a grader might review a student's submission and identify specific issues, such as the use of extraneous statements or poor overall program structure.

 The mechanism through which this analysis might be automated is much less